Link: Apply now for the Capital One Venture X Rewards Credit Card or Capital One Venture X Business

 The Capital One Venture X Rewards Credit Card and Capital One Venture X Business have very different welcome offers:

-- The business version of the card is offering 150,000 bonus miles once you spend $30,000 in the first 3 months from account opening.
+- The business version of the card is offering 150,000 bonus miles after spending $30,000 within the first three months

 It goes without saying that the business card has a much bigger bonus, but also has a much larger spending requirement.
 If you can reach the spending requirement, then the offer on the business version of the card is much better.
 However, admittedly that amount of spending may be out of reach for many.